isaiah-dev-999/Stupid-Snake-Game/README.md

-Sure thing!
-Here’s the complete README for your GitHub project:
+No problem!
+I’ll add a section at the top to indicate that it’s a **Work in Progress (WIP)**.
+Here’s the updated README:

 ---

-# Snake Game 🐍
+# Snake Game 🐍 (Work in Progress)

+> **Note**: This project is a work in progress.
+Some features are still being developed, and the game is actively being improved.

 A classic Snake game built in Python with Pygame, featuring multiple modes, power-ups, and debugging options.
 This project is perfect for coding enthusiasts and gamers looking to enjoy or expand upon a well-known game.